-In respect of mid term market changes, where the handling Broker changes, the new Broker must keep and use the previous Broker’s UMR.
-When the contract renews, the handling Broker can provide a new UMR.
+In respect of mid term market changes, where the handling broker changes, the new broker must comply with the guidelines for Mid Term Broker Changes provided by Xchanging.

-Type

-Mandatory:
+Premium Processing Type - Mandatory:

+This section notes how the premium is processed only and should not reflect on any placement processes.

-Show Non-Bulking Lineslip or Bulking Lineslip, as applicable.
-Please note that this choice will determine whether the Lineslip shows Premium Payment Terms or Premium Bordereaux Interval(s) (see A3.23 or A3.24).
+Show Non-Bulking Line slip or Bulking Line slip, as applicable.
+Please note that this choice will determine whether the Line slip shows Premium Payment Terms or Premium Bordereaux Interval(s) (see A3.23 or A3.24).
 This will also determine how the Settlement Due Date under the Subscription Agreement is completed.

-Lineslip Reference

-Optional:
+Line slip Reference - Optional:

-The Lineslip reference used by the Broker to identify the Lineslip.
+The Line slip reference used by the broker to identify the Line slip.
 This can be a number or a name.
 If this is the same as the UMR then this heading may be omitted.

-Broker

-Mandatory:
+Broker - Mandatory:

-The name and address of the Broker responsible for placing and administering the Lineslip.
-Where the Lineslip may be used by other Brokers this should be specified.
+The name and address of the broker responsible for placing and administering the Line slip.
+Where the Line slip may be used by other brokers this should be specified.

+The heading for this section should not be changed to refer to the broker as the “Line slip Holder” (or equivalent terms) as this could be taken to imply that the broker has delegated underwriting authority.

-Authorised classes of business and coverages
+Authorised classes of business and coverages - Mandatory:

-Mandatory:

-The authorised classes of business and coverages that may be accepted under the Lineslip.
+The authorised classes of business and coverages that may be accepted under the Line slip.

-Exclusions within the authorised classes of business and coverages
+Exclusions within the authorised classes of business and coverages - Mandatory:

-Mandatory:

-Any exclusions that apply to the classes of business and coverages specified in the Lineslip.
+Any exclusions that apply to the classes of business and coverages specified in the Line slip.

-Period

-Mandatory:
+Period - Mandatory:

-The period of the Lineslip.
+The period of the Line slip.
 This should be specified on a “risks attaching basis” and must include the inception date and time of day, expiry date and time of day and the time zone.
 As an alternative to specifying the time of day it is acceptable to specify both days inclusive, although the time zone is still required.

-Where a Lineslip accepts business from anywhere in the world then the phrase “Any Time Zone” is acceptable.
-Lineslips should be for no more than 12 months from inception.
-However, subject to the agreement of the agreement parties specified under “Basis of Agreement to Lineslip Changes”, it is possible to extend the period of the Lineslip, but in no event should it exceed 18 months from inception.
+Where a Line slip accepts business from anywhere in the world then the phrase “Any Time Zone” is acceptable.
+Line slips should be for no more than 12 months from inception.
+However, subject to the agreement of the agreement parties specified under “Basis of Agreement to Line slip Changes”, it is possible to extend the period of the Line slip, but in no event should it exceed 18 months from inception.

-For Lineslips where specific dates of inception or expiry are not known, for example voyages, constructions and sporting events, the specific events dictating the period must be stated.
+For Line slips where specific dates of inception or expiry are not known, for example voyages, constructions and sporting events, the specific events determining the period must be stated.

-Extensions of Period of Lineslip
+Extensions of Period of Line slip - Optional:

-Optional:

-The extent and duration of any extensions to the period of the Lineslip that may be given and the parties that need to agree such extensions.
-The agreement parties for such extensions in period are to be shown under the “Basis of Agreement To Lineslip Changes” heading in the Subscription Agreement section.
+The extent and duration of any extensions to the period of the Line slip that may be given and the parties that need to agree such extensions.
+The agreement parties for such extensions in period are to be shown under the “Basis of Agreement To Line slip Changes” heading in the Subscription Agreement section.

-Maximum Period of each Insurance Bound
+Maximum Period of each Insurance Bound - Mandatory:

-Mandatory:

-The maximum duration of any Declaration off a Lineslip including any provisions for odd time and extensions.
+The maximum duration of any insurance bound off a Line slip including any provisions for odd time and extensions.
 The agreement parties for such extensions must be shown under the “Agreement Parties for Each Insurance Bound” heading in the Subscription Agreement section.

-Maximum Limits of Liability/Sums Insured for each Insurance Bound
+Maximum Limits of Liability/Sums Insured for each Insurance Bound - Mandatory:

-Mandatory:

-The maximum limits of Liability/Sums Insured for each insurance bound.
+The maximum sum insured or reinsured or indemnity or monetary limits – can additionally include details of deductibles, excesses, retentions.

-Maximum Aggregate Limit(s)
+Maximum Aggregate Limit(s) - Optional:

-Optional:

 The maximum aggregate limits for all insurances bound.

-Territories from which each Insurance may be Bound
+Territories from which each Insurance may be Bound - Mandatory: